Last updated: 2019-11-29 15:23:43PDF

 - Mount the elastic cloud disk to the specified CVM: After the elastic cloud disk is created, use the API AttachDisks (Mount Elastic Cloud Disk) to mount it to the specified CVM.
 Note: The term "mount" here refers to assigning the elastic cloud disk to the specified CVM, similar to a hot-plug of a disk to the server.

 - Log in to the CVM to initialize the elastic cloud disk: When using the new elastic cloud disk for the first time, you need to perform a series of operations such as partitioning and formatting.
-For more information, please see Data Disk Partitioning and Formatting on Windows System and Data Disk Mounting, Partitioning and Formatting on Linux System.
+Data Disk Mounting, Partitioning and Formatting on Linux System.
 Note: For Linux system, partitioning is not necessary.
 You can skip the partitioning process and directly proceed to the formatting.